dabit3/foundry-cheatsheet/README.md

 [Cast](https://github.com/foundry-rs/foundry/tree/master/cast): CLI for interacting with EVM smart contracts, sending transactions and getting chain data.
 [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil): local Ethereum node, similar to Ganache or Hardhat Network.

+Forge includes both a CLI as well as a [standard library](https://github.com/foundry-rs/forge-std).

 ## Initializing a new project

 Initialize a new project from an empty folder: